 Humanity must transition from using oil-based energy to one that revolves around electricity.
 In order to do that, investments must be made in technology to improve the way electricity is generated, stored and transferred.
 Governments must stimulate the private sector to invent better battery technologies, while investing in intelligent grid infrastructure and clean generation.

 Many governments have claimed that natural gas, ethanol and so-called “clean coal” are the solution to the oil problem, but this is complete nonsense.
-Like oil, natural gas and levitra natural coal are finite resources with a terrible environmental impact.
+Like oil, natural gas and lowest price generic viagra coal are finite resources with a terrible environmental impact.
 Ethanol is created by basically turning what would normally be food into a fuel that can be burned, with the same environmental drawbacks as any other fuel that relies on combustion to release its energy.
 These resources can and should be used, but only as an interim solution while the world awaits the development of a cleaner approach.
 Nuclear energy has a different set of problems associated with it, but it too can be used while better technology is being developed.

 Posted Mar 21, 2010 in Design, Gadgets, Technology.

 It cost a lot of money, but I finally took the plunge and bought a Nexus One from Google.
 I have been looking to get a smartphone for a few years, but it wasn't until Google unleashed their (largely) open source Android operating system that I began to salivate like one of Pavlov's dogs.

 I have a family phone plan with AT&T, so I wanted to stay with the carrier for convenience.
 Unfortunately, the only decent-quality smartphones available were Apple's iPhone and, more recently, a couple of Windows Mobile-based units from HTC units that had been butchered by AT&T's crapware.